department-of-veterans-affairs/vets-website/content/pages/veteran-id-card/how-to-get/uploading-your-photo.md

 We recommend that you have someone else take the photo for you.
 Stand or sit in front of a white or off-white wall without any decorations behind you.
 The photo should focus on your head and shoulders.

-Some smartphones and digital cameras have a setting that lets users take square photos.
+Some smartphones and digital cameras have a setting that lets you take square photos.
 The Veteran ID Card application also includes a tool to help you resize your photo.

 </div>
 </li>